csipiemonte/smartlab/reference-realtime/arduino-secure/README.md

  *
  * SECURE_JSON        : use secure json.
 Default value is 0 (not).
 Comment it if you want
  *                      to use standard SDP JSON.
+ * CONFIGURATION      : change configuration runtime receiving the new one from the broker
+ *                      MQTT (work in progress)
  ******************************************************************************************/
 //!
 Global macro value to define if network connection is cable or Wi-Fi
 #define WIFI 1